 Eventually there was a moment where I had to decide to give up the organization (which I enjoyed and loved doing) or continue on my own.
 I decided to do the latter.
 Lacking others to assist in this.
 I ended up doing all the preparation on my own.
 But also to find fellow collectors from all the world that attend that work as volunteers during set-up day and some during the bourse week-end.
 Some come a day earlier just to help set up… Many thanks to all of you, specially Mike Turner who over the past years came over for an entire week to help me with the last preparations, and the entire week-end.
 Twice a year!
 In the first years as an extra “job” in my off-work-time, next to my full-time job at the Rabobank as cashier in the Head Office, specialized in Exotic currencies and Forgeries.
 Not making!
 Detecting!
 Only since 1993/94 it is my official company “APnC Int.” and later “Eijsermans-Events” that is responsible for the organization.
 On the week-end itself still with lots of help from friends and relatives as well as volunteers.

 I guess – with the growing interest in the paper money hobby over the past few years continued in the years to come – that this event also will continue to grow over the years.
 In size and in importance for the hobby.
 But no one of us can predict what the future wll bring.
 I hope that for many years to come this bourse will continue to exist and will expand.

 One can be optimistic, but I rather stay realistic too.
 But that would create a hotel capacity problem too.
 Also in the past a number of participants have asked me to organize a bourse in autumn/fall also in the Polfermolen.

-For a few years now that is reality and it promises to be another succesful event for the future.
+For 15 years now that is reality and it promises to be another succesful event for the future.
 If you have any suggestion, please let us know!